-Your title and description are what searchers see before they click — and the title is a genuine ranking signal.
+Your title and description are what searchers see before they click, and the title is a genuine ranking signal.
 Getting them right is one of the fastest, highest-leverage wins in SEO.
 Here's how to write them and what to avoid.

 The title influences both ranking and clicks; the description influences clicks.
 Together they decide how much traffic a given ranking position actually delivers.

 Two pages at the same rank can earn very different traffic depending on their title and description.
-The title tag is a ranking signal and the most prominent line in the search result; the meta description is the supporting ad copy.
-Improving them is fast — it's a per-page text edit, not an engineering project — and the click-through gains show up quickly.
-That combination of high impact and low effort is why titles and descriptions are usually the first on-page thing to fix.
+The title tag is a ranking signal and the most prominent line in the search result; the meta description is the supporting ad copy beneath it.
+In your HTML they're two simple tags in the <head>:

 Clear rules for titles and descriptions that rank and get clicked.

-Keep them around 50–60 characters so they aren't truncated.
+Keep them around 50-60 characters so they aren't truncated.
 Lead with the primary topic or keyword.
 Make every title unique across the site.
 Describe the specific page, not the whole site.
-Write for the human scanning the results — a clear, compelling title beats a keyword-stuffed one.
+Write for the human scanning the results, a clear, compelling title beats a keyword-stuffed one.
 The audit flags titles that are missing, too long, too short, duplicated, or where there are multiple title tags on one page.

 Keep them under about 160 characters.
 Treat it as ad copy: summarise the page's value and match the searcher's intent so they click.
 Make each one unique.
 Include the key term naturally (it's bolded when it matches the query, which draws the eye), but don't keyword-stuff.
-If you leave it blank, Google writes its own from the page — sometimes well, often not — so it's worth controlling.
+If you leave it blank, Google writes its own from the page, sometimes well, often not, so it's worth controlling.
 The audit flags descriptions that are missing, too long, too short, or duplicated.

 Grounded in the real on-page checks the crawler runs.

 Missing title or meta description · title too long (truncated) or too short · meta description too long or too short · duplicate titles and duplicate meta descriptions across pages · multiple title or meta-description tags on a single page · too much text inside the title element.
 Each one either costs you clicks or muddies how a page is understood.
 Fixing them is usually a same-day job with a visible payoff in click-through.
+While you are polishing on-page elements, check your image alt text and your structured data too.

 Free to start.
 Find titles and descriptions that are missing, duplicated or truncated across your site.